First Day of Class

 A designation of TBA under classroom and / or time means that this information will be posted on the first day of classes.
 As those decisions are made, you can see updated information at the class schedule area under Programs and Courses atwww.my.commnet.edu page.

-Note that students attending classes at the Meriden Center will be given their classroom assignments on their first day of class.
+Students attending classes at the Meriden Center will be given their classroom assignments on their first day of class.
+Meriden Center courses are listed as Merid with room numbers.

 Charges and credits for your registered courses will then be listed.
 Next you will find the policies governing refunds and installment payments.